‘Flipping Out’ Star Jeff Lewis’ 2-Year-Old Daughter Expelled After He Slammed School

-Jeff Lewis’ two-year-old daughter Monroe got expelled after the Flipping Out star slammed his daughter’s school.
-According to Radar Online, Jeff got a voicemail from his daughter’s headmistress saying that his daughter was no longer welcome at her California school.
+Jeff Lewis’ 2-year-old daughter Monroe got expelled after the Flipping Out star slammed his daughter’s school.
+According to Radar Online, Jeff got a voicemail from his daughter’s headmistress saying that Monroe was no longer welcome at her California school.

 At first, he says, when he heard that there was an “issue” that the school’s head wanted to chat about, he’d hoped that it wasn’t his fault for his daughter’s expulsion, but that Monroe had done something bad to get her kicked out of class.